Breaking Bad Molecules: Are MLLMs Ready for Structure-Level Molecular Detoxification?: Experiments

 \subsection{Benchmarking Procedure}

 We systematically evaluate the performance of mainstream closed- and open-source MLLMs across \texttt{11} primary toxicity repair tasks.
 Additionally, the \texttt{12} sub-tasks from \texttt{Tox21} and \texttt{10} from \texttt{ToxCast} are included in extended evaluations (see Appendix~\ref{Tox21_success} and \ref{Toxcast_success}).
-All experiments are conducted under a unified testing environment equipped with \texttt{8 NVIDIA A800 GPUs}.
-Each model operates under a single-round QA setting, generating exactly \texttt{3} repair candidates per sample.
-The \texttt{temperature} parameter is uniformly set to \texttt{0.7} for all MLLMs; default settings are used when this is not configurable.
-A unified evaluation criterion is applied: \textbf{a sample is successfully repaired if at least one candidate molecule passes the ToxiEval multi-dimensional evaluation chain.} Given that \texttt{ToxiEval} employs binary decision thresholds, we do not perform multiple sampling or report standard deviations. $\mathcal{S}_{\text{safe}}$ are computed using the \texttt{TxGemma-9B-Predict}~\cite{wang2025txgemma} model loaded in \texttt{float16} precision (for model size ablation, see Appendix~\ref{TxGemma}).
+All experiments are conducted under a unified testing environment equipped with \texttt{8 NVIDIA H200 GPUs}.
+Each model operates under a single-round QA setting, generating a fixed \texttt{3} repair candidates per sample to balance evaluation cost and performance; the impact of varying the number of generated candidates is analyzed in Fig.~\ref{fig:candidate}.
+The \texttt{temperature} parameter is set to \texttt{0.7} uniformly across all MLLMs; default settings are used when this is not configurable.
+A unified evaluation criterion is applied: \textbf{a sample is successfully repaired if at least one candidate molecule passes the ToxiEval multi-dimensional evaluation chain.} The computation of $\mathcal{S}_{\text{safe}}$ is based on the \texttt{TxGemma-27B-Predict}~\cite{wang2025txgemma} model (for model size ablation, see Appendix~\ref{TxGemma}).
+In our experimental setup, we adopt greedy decoding and deterministic regularized matching strategies for this model to ensure that identical inputs yield consistent predictions.
+Under this setting, the entire \texttt{ToxiEval} evaluation chain can be regarded as a hard-threshold-based binary decision system; therefore, we do not perform multiple stochastic samplings or variance statistics on the outputs of ToxiEval.
 The implementation details of $\mathcal{Q}$, $\mathcal{V}_{\text{ro5}}$, $\mathcal{S}_{\text{sas}}$, and $\mathcal{S}_{\text{sim}}$ are provided in Appendix~\ref{appendix_licenses}.
-We report the per-task success rate and the overall success rate as the primary performance metrics.
+We report the per-task and overall success rates as the primary performance metrics.

+This work evaluates 43 mainstream MLLMs, of which 39 are general-purpose models.
+To compare against science/chemistry domain-specific MLLMs, we additionally include the Intern-S1 (science-domain)~\cite{bai2025intern} and ChemVLM (chemistry-domain)~\cite{li2025chemvlm} families, for a total of 4 models.
+All four domain-specific models are open-sourced and protocol-compatible with ToxiMol.
+Other domain-specific MLLMs (e.g., GIT-Mol~\cite{liu2024git}, InstructMol~\cite{cao2025instructmol}, Mol-LLM~\cite{lee2025mol}, TinyChemVL~\cite{zhao2025tinychemvl}, ChemMLLM~\cite{tan2025chemmllm}, and ChemDFM-X~\cite{zhao2024chemdfm}) are excluded solely due to reproducibility or input-compatibility constraints (e.g., unavailable weights or incompatible inputs).